itssodope01/HorizonLang/README.md

 ## Grammar

 The full grammar for Horizon Lang can be found in the [GRAMMARS.md](./GRAMMARS.md) file.
-It includes detailed syntax definitions for statements, expressions, and type systems.
+It includes detailed syntax definitions and simple basic example codes for statements, expressions, and type systems.

 ---